alex-s168/website/pages/compiler-pattern-matching.typ

 #section[
   = Conclusion
-  One can see how pattern matching dialects are the best option by far.
+  One can see how pattern matching dialects are the best option to approach pattern matching.

   \
   Someone wanted me to insert a takeaway here, but I won't.